Listen to the Episode “The Literary Pubs of Dublin”

 An Interview with Colm Quilligan, Owner of the Irish Literary Pub Crawl

 I recently got to take an amazing trip to Dublin, Ireland, working with Failte Ireland, the tourism authority for Ireland and Northern Ireland.
 And one of the amazing things about working with a tourism board is that you get to see things that you might not normally see, or at least see them in a new light.
 That was the case for me with the Literary Pub Crawl of Dublin.
 It was a four-day excursion, and we got to see how the city’s pub culture fostered a literary and drama culture (and, we got to drink some great beer).
+It was also a great chance to taste and see many of the things that Ireland is famous for.
 My guest today is Colm Quilligan, the owner of the Dublin Literary Pub Crawl, and we talk about how pub culture gave us everyone from James Joyce to Samuel Beckett, along with some great beer.

 If you're planning to #travel to #Ireland, you have to do the Dublin Literary Pub Crawl.
 Here from the man behind it on this week's #HistoryFangirl podcast.
 Click To Tweet